-Coronagraphy can be done in the focal plane with occulting masks of 0.7'' and 1.4'' in diameter, as well as with a semi-transparent mask of 0.7'' diameter, with a transmission of 0.4% (0.3%) for H-band (Ks-band).
-Starting in P90, the two "four quadrant phase" (4QPM) masks are offered in both Service and Visitor modes.
-One mask is optimised to work at K band (4QPM_K) and offers a $13'' \times 13''$ FOV, while the other one (4QPM_H) is optimised for H band observation and has an $8'' \times 8''$ FOV.
-Owing to the fix of the drift of the PSF in pupil tracking mode, all focal-plane coronagraphs (Lyot and 4QPM) are now offered in SM both in field and pupil tracking modes.
+Coronagraphy can be performed with a portfolio of focal-plane masks.
+NACO indeed offers a choice of occulting Lyot-type masks of 0.7" and 1.4" in diameter, as well as a semi-transparent mask of 0.7'' diameter, with a transmission of 0.4% (0.3%) for H-band (Ks-band).
+NACO also offers a series of phase-mask coronagraphs in both Service and Visitor modes: one "four quadrant phase masks" (4QPM) is optimised to work at K band (4QPM_K) and offers a 13" × 13" FOV, while another one $(4QPM_H)$ is optimised for H band observation and has an $8'' \times 8''$ FOV.
+Owing to the fix of the drift of the PSF in pupil tracking mode, all focal-plane coronagraphs (Lyot and 4QPM) has been offered in SM both in field and pupil tracking modes since Period 90.